KodoDushimimana/javacw/UTMS/README.md

 # javacw
 This group is composed of 10 people and collaborating on coursework project of a simple application that connects to a database in Java

+#Credentials for the UTMS

+Username: pssempereza
+Password: 123456